jotapalas/mern-todo/README.md

 ____

 ## Future work

-To improve this awesome app, there are many features to add:
+To improve this awesome app, there are many things to add:

+- **User authentication**: Require login to use the app.
+Server should return only todos for the authenticated user.
+- **DevOps**: Use environment variables in Nginx configuration.
+- **Frontend testing**: Implement it :D
+- **Allow to select status**: The current functionality is that you can go from "to do" status, to "doing", and then to "done".
+It would be nice to have the status field as a dropdown in frontend so user can select it.
+- **Order elements**: Allow todos to be ordered by task, due date or status.
+- **Filter elements**: Allow filter in frontend.
--
+- **Some more?**